-The Department of Emergency Management offers the FEMA-sponsored Community Emergency Response Team (CERT) training.
+Miami Beach Emergency Management offers the FEMA-sponsored Community Emergency Response Team (CERT) training.

-Following a large scale emergency, professional responders may not be immediately available as they are tasked with multiple priorities.
+Following a large scale emergency, professional first responders may not be immediately available as they are tasked with multiple priorities.
 Through CERT training, individuals and organizations learn life-saving response skills to help each other until professionals arrive.

 CERT training is offered as a series of classes that total 24 hours, including a simulated disaster drill.
 Completion of all modules is necessary to obtain certification.
 If you are interested in volunteering with the City of Miami Beach in any capacity (following a disaster or not) you are required to complete the CERT course.

 Topics include the following:

 - Hazard Identification & Disaster Preparedness

 - Light Search and Rescue